frdr/hpl/README.md

 # The Hello World!
 Programming Language

-Presenting the world's first _perfect_ programming language.
+Ladies and gentlemen, I present to you the world's first _perfect_ programming language!

-HPL offers the following benefits:
+The Hello World!
+Progamming Language (or HPL for short) offers the following benefits:

 * concise syntax
 * easy to learn